Other posts on this South American expedition:

 The flight attendants (FAs) had plenty of time for the pre-departure beverage service as the flight was delayed by over 30 minutes.

-Finally at almost 10:00 am flight 601 departed LIM on runway 15.
+Finally at almost 10:00 flight 601 departed LIM on Runway 15.
 The distance between LIM and SCL is 1,532 miles.
 Time in route was estimated to be approximately three hours.

 Once airborne the FAs served lunch and beverages from a cart.

 The lunch was simple but delicious.
-I especially liked the sandwich bread.
+I especially liked the bread used for the sandwich.

 After lunch there was more than an hour to to recline to full flat mode and rest before landing at SCL.

 Arrival at SCL was late due to the late departure from LIM.

 Everything about this flight was enjoyable.
 The service, food, and amenities on a three-hour business-class flight was impressive.
 The only “complaint” was the tandem seating.
 I had to climb over my seatmate once to get to the lavatory.
 I was able to do it without having to disturb him, but this is an annoyance that all-aisle-access business class configurations eliminate.
 And while I did not get to fly the LATAM 787-9, the 787-8 has the same seat in basically the same configuration.